tc39/proposal-async-context/README.md

 }
 ```

-`AsyncContext.Variable.prototype.run()` and `AsyncContext.Variable.prototype.get()` sets and gets
+`Variable.prototype.run()` and `Variable.prototype.get()` sets and gets
-the current value of an async execution flow. `AsyncContext.Snapshot` allows you
+the current value of an async execution flow. `Snapshot` allows you
-to opaquely capture the current value of all `AsyncContext.Variable`s and execute a
+to opaquely capture the current value of all `Variable`s and execute a
 function at a later time with as if those values were still the current values
 (a snapshot and restore).
-Note that even with `AsyncContext.Snapshot`, you can
+Note that even with `Snapshot`, you can
-only access the value associated with an `AsyncContext.Variable` instance if you have
+only access the value associated with an `Variable` instance if you have
 access to that instance.

 ```typescript